sourcegraph/lsif-clang/README.md

 # Installation

+## Dependencies

-Dependencies are LLVM and Clang.
-This code is tested to work with version 10, but may work with other versions.
+This project depends on LLVM and Clang.
+This code is tested to work with version 10, but should work with other versions with minor tweaks.
+You can try finding the location of your llvm installation by running `readlink -f $(which clang)`.
+On my computer, this returns `/usr/lib/llvm-10/bin/clang`, so the installation path is `/usr/lib/llvm-10`.

+## Building
 The project builds with CMake, so if you know what you're doing you can configure it yourself.
 For sensible defaults:
 ```sh
 PATH_TO_LLVM=<path> ./config.sh